ichizhov/ExtensibleCommands/Docs/Section4.md

 var retryCommand = new RetryCommand(coreCommand, 3, 100, "Retry command with delay");
 ```

-After the first failure, the Core command will be retried 3 more times, each time waiting 100 msec before a retry.
+After the first failure, the Core command will be retried 3 more times, each time waiting for 100 msec before a retry.
 After the last retry, the Retry command will fail.
-This happens, because the exception type within the body of the Core command allows retries.
+This happens because the exception type within the body of the Core command allows retries.
 If the exception had been of type ExtensibleCommandsException, the command would have failed immediately.

 ![Figure 10](Figures/Figure10.png)

 Figure 10.
 Retry command flowchart.

 ## 4.7.
 CyclicCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/CyclicCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/CyclicCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/CyclicCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/CyclicCommandTest.java)